top of page

 12. Patience is key: " ahorita" means "little now" expect delays, "T.I.P" This is Panama...

-13. Do some research on the Kuna indigenous prior to your trip
+13. Do some research on the Guna indigenous culture prior to your trip

-14. Communicate your food preferences well ahed, also allergies or any other issue worth mentioning
+14. Communicate your food preferences well ahead, also allergies or any other issue worth mentioning

 15. Buy yourself a Digicel sim card in any of the many convenient stores in Panama’s streets for your internet access in San Blas, it is cheap and convenient.
 Top up with an internet plan and you are set to go.